 There are dates that should be marked on the calendar and December 20 is one of them for Pignoise fans.
-The group has decided to culminate the celebrations for their two decades on stage with Pignoise Day, an event that will take place at The Garage, in Autocine Madrid, and whose tickets are already on sale.
+The group has decided to culminate the celebrations for its two decades on stage with Pignoise Day, an event that will take place in the new space The Garage (Autocine Madrid).
+But beware, there are fewer and fewer tickets left: get yours here.

-In the late afternoon, Pignoise Day will give way to the session for the over 16s, which will last until 1am.
-This afternoon session, with food trucks and interactive activities, will also feature the band, who will be back on stage, followed by several guest DJs.
-But beware, those under 18 years of age will have to have a signed authorization to access the venue.
+At dusk, Pignoise Day comes to life: this is a session for over-16s that will last until 1 am and with a concert by the band scheduled for 9 pm.
+This late-night session, with food trucks and interactive activities, will also feature the band, who will be back on stage, followed by several guest DJs.
+But beware, those under 18 years old will have to have a signed authorization to access the venue.

 Pignoise, 20 years on stage